 - Committee Name and Description.
 A multipurpose organization's committee name must be the full legal name of the organization.
-In addition, one of the following descriptions must be included on specified reporting forms: - A nonprofit organization must include after its name in parentheses "nonprofit 501(c)()," specifying the type of nonprofit organization from 501(c)(3) to 501(c)(10). - A federal or out-of-state political committee must include after its name in parentheses "Fed PAC ID #" or the two letter state abbreviation such as "TX PAC ID #." - Any other type of multipurpose organization must include after its name in parentheses "multipurpose organization" or "MPO." - Date Qualified as Committee.
+In addition, one of the following descriptions must be included on specified reporting forms: - A nonprofit organization must include after its name in parentheses "nonprofit 501(c)()," specifying the type of nonprofit organization from 501(c)(3) to 501(c)(10). - A federal or out-of-state political committee must include after its name in parentheses "Fed PAC ID #" or the two letter state abbreviation such as "TX PAC ID #." - Any other type of multipurpose organization must include after its name in parentheses "multipurpose organization" or "MPO."

+These descriptions must be included at the end of the committee's name on the Statement of Organization (Form 410) and all other campaign statements (e.g., Form 460); however, the description is not required to be included in the committee's name on advertisements and communications.

+See Chapter 1 for information about how to determine if the organization qualifies as a state, county, or city general purpose committee.

+- Date Qualified as Committee.
 The "date qualified" is the date the organization met the recipient committee thresholds as described above.
 For a calendar year filer that reactivates its recipient committee status in a subsequent calendar year, the "date qualified" is the date the committee qualified in the current calendar year.
 The amendment box should be marked and the committee identification number issued previously will be used. - Bank Account.
 List the name and address of the financial institution where the organization's bank account is located and the bank account number.
 If the organization has more than one bank account, only one account must be listed. - Type of Committee.
 A multipurpose organization must identify itself as either a primarily formed committee or a general purpose committee.
-Complete the appropriate
+Complete the appropriate committee type section.

-These descriptions must be included at the end of the committee's name on the Statement of Organization (Form 410) and all other campaign statements (i.e., Form 460); however, the description is not required to be included in the committee's name on advertisements and communications.

-See Chapter 1 for information about how to determine if the organization qualifies as a state, county, or city general purpose committee. committee type section.
 See FPPC Regulation 18247.5 and page 3 of the Form 410 instructions for information about how to determine the committee type.
 In making this determination, the organization counts only its political contributions and expenditures made in California.
-If it is determined that the committee is a primarily formed ballot measure committee, refer to Campaign Disclosure Manual 3.

-- Description of Organization's Political Activities.
+If it is determined that the committee is a primarily formed ballot measure committee, refer to Campaign Disclosure Manual 3. - Description of Organization's Political Activities.
 On page 3 of the Form 410 in the "Provide Brief Description of Activity" field, a multipurpose organization, other than a federal or out-of-state PAC, must describe its mission or most significant activities and describe its political activities.
 This requirement may be met by referencing where the organization's IRS Return of Organization Exempt from Income Tax form may be accessed.
-Note: Although the "Provide Brief Description of Activity" field is included in the General Purpose Committee section of the Form 410, a multipurpose organization that qualifies as a primarily formed committee must also complete the description field. - Calendar Year Filer ("CY" designation).
-A multipurpose organization that qualifies as a recipient committee because its political payments are more than \$50,000 in a period of 12 months or more than \$100,000 in a four consecutive calendar year period automatically terminates at the end of the calendar year in which it qualified.
-The organization must indicate its calendar year status by adding "CY" at the end of the description of the organization's political activities.
-An organization may elect to remain registered as a committee instead of terminating automatically by stating its intent to remain open on its initial Form 410 or on an amended Form 410 filed prior to the end of the calendar year. - Annual Committee Fees.
-A multipurpose organization that qualifies as a recipient committee must pay the \$50 annual filing fee required of all recipient committees.
-See page 1 of the Form 410 instructions for additional information.
+Note: Although the "Provide Brief Description of Activity" field is included in the General Purpose Committee section of the Form 410, a multipurpose organization that qualifies as a primarily formed committee must also complete the description field.